uvaai/ml1/_schedules/1 Fall 2023/index.md

 | 13:00 - 17:00 | DEFG      | ABC       | ABC       | DEFG      | DEFG      |

 Most on-campus activities, including the practical assistance, will generally be in this room during these slots.
-There is two hours of practical assistance every day for both slots.
+There are two hours of practical assistance every day for both slots.
 For the morning slot, there is practical assistance from **10:00 to 12:00** and for the afternoon slot there is practical assistance from **13:00 to 15:00**.